 Fundraising variations:

-Local businesses can pay to have their logo on a scarecrow’s outfit.
+Invite local businesses to pay to have their logo printed on a scarecrow's outfit.

-Ask volunteers to decorate and hang wreaths with colors, scents, and reminders of the fall season on the school's doors, walls, and entryways.
-This also provides a great takeaway for families to bring their creations home or give them as a thoughtful and handmade gift.
+Ask volunteers to decorate and hang wreaths with autumn colours, foliage, and seasonal scents on the school's doors, walls, and entryways.
+This craft also gives families a beautiful keepsake or handmade gift to take home.

 Setup instructions: